8/9/2024

 Chief Executive Officer

-Yeah, it's positioned really nicely.
+Yeah, it's positioned, it's positioned really nicely.
 It's a Canadian company based in Toronto.
-That team, we've known the team for a while, integrating that into Canada should be good.
-They do a significant amount of business in the UK and have struggled to a degree in terms of doing implementations from over there from the Canadian side of the ocean.
+That team, you know, we've known the team for a while.
+Integrating that into Canada should be good.
+They do a significant amount of business in the UK and have, have, have struggled to a degree in terms of doing implementations from over there, from the Canadian side of the ocean.
 They're doing work in Australia as well.
-So snapping those into our teams will help the entire organization.
-We'll be able to assist them in their growth profile and they're giving us pretty innovative asset with a really great team.
-We really like the personnel that are there and we'll tuck it into those applicable areas where applicable.
+So, you know, snapping those into our teams will help the entire organization, right?
+And we'll be able to assist them in their growth profile, and they're giving us – a pretty innovative asset with a really great team.
+We really like the personnel that are there.
+And, yeah, we'll tuck it in into those applicable areas where applicable.

 speaker